Shilpa-Gopal/Learn-C-from-Scratch/lessons/lesson-1/notes.md

       return 0;
   }
 ### Explanation of code components:
+- #: The start of a preprocessor command.
+- #include: specific preprocessor command, include the functionality in the program without having to literally cut and paste it into the source code every time.
 - #include <iostream>: This line includes the input/output library.
-- using namespace std;: This line allows you to use cout and cin without specifying std::.
+- using namespace std;:  allows you to use all the names defined in the std namespace without explicitly specifying(prefix) the namespace.
+It contains many standard library functions and objects.
+For example, you can write cout instead of std::cout, cin instead of std::cin, and so on.
 - int main() { ... }: The main function is the entry point of the program.
-- cout << "Hello, World!" << endl;: This line displays the message.
+- cout: cout is short for “character output”
+- <<: behave like functions, This capability is called operator overloading.
+- {}: block of code defined within {} token represents start and end.
+- ;(semicolons): Statements in C++ must be terminated with a semicolon.
 - return 0;: This line indicates a successful program execution.
 It signals to the operating system that everything went smoothly.
 By default, a C++ program will always return 0 if there is no return at the end of main.

 ### Running the Program
+- Compiler: It is the translator that acts as an intermediary between the programmer and the CPU on the computer.
 Compile the program using a C++ compiler (e.g., g++):

 ```cpp